-peripheral systems is divided between CS and another module of higher cognition, Spatial Structure (SpS).1 SpS encodes geometrical properties in an "image-schematic" fashion.
+Jackendoff envisions CS as a language-independent faculty of cognition that generates noniconic conceptual representations of an algebraic internal structure (a recursive predicate-argument calculus that is syntactically different from both language and predicate logic).
+Reasoning and any transfer of information between different peripheral systems is divided between CS and another module of higher cognition, Spatial Structure (SpS).1 SpS encodes geometric properties in an "image-schematic" fashion.
 SpS representations are primarily the product of high-end visual processing, but receive input in other modalities as well, and are themselves a-modal.
 Jackendoff assumes that language primarily interfaces with CS.
 Linguistic meaning is a mapping between the syntactic and phonological representations of utterances and some corresponding CS representations.
 Lexical meaning components that involve shape, "manner of motion" (Talmy, 2000b), and certain other spatial properties are fully interpreted at SpS (perhaps via some sort of placeholders at CS); but all aspects of syntactic structure map exclusively into CS.
 The exact division of labor between CS and SpS remains very much an open question within this framework.

 My concern here is specifically with the representation of Motion events in language and cognition.
-Jackendoff (1983, 1990) has advanced a number of arguments to the effect that CS encodes notions of Translational Motion and Path, based on English data.
-I argue in the following on the basis of evidence from Yucatec Maya that these arguments do not apply universally, and that Yucatec Motion event descriptions do not involve a semantics based on Translational Motion and Path (henceforth, a "Path semantics"), but merely a state-change semantics.
-On the account proposed here, cognitive representations of Motion are comparable between English and Yucatec at the level of SpS, but not at CS.
+Jackendoff (1983, 1990) has advanced a number of arguments to the effect that CS encodes notions of Translational Motion (T-Motion) and Path, based on English data.
+I argue in the following on the basis of evidence from Yucatec Maya that these arguments do not apply universally, and that Yucatec Motion event descriptions do not involve a semantics based on T-Motion and Path (henceforth, a "Path semantics"), but merely a State-Change semantics.
+In the account proposed here, cognitive representations of Motion are comparable between English and Yucatec at the level of SpS, but not at CS.

-Translational Motion involves a homomorphic mapping from the time course of the Motion event into the Path traversed (e.g., Krifka, 1998; Zwarts, 2005), as depicted schematically in Figure 1.
-Translational Motion must be encoded on some level of cognition - but to what extent is it encoded in language?
-It has often been assumed that linguistically, Motion is represented as a special case of state change - Change of Location (e.g., Miller & Johnson-Laird, 1976 and Dowty, 1979).2 Location Change representations decompose Motion events into state-change event structures and Locative relations that characterize their beginning or end states, rendering, e.g., the meaning of go under the table as something like 'come to be/end up under the table', or the meaning of leave the house as 'cease to be inside the house', or 'end up outside the house', etc.
+T-Motion involves a homomorphic mapping from the time course of the Motion event into the Path traversed (e.g., Krifka, 1998; Zwarts, 2005), as depicted schematically in Figure 6.1.
+T-Motion must be encoded on some level of cognition-but to what extent is it encoded in language?
+It has often been assumed that linguistically, Motion is represented as a special case of State-Change- Change of Location (e. g., Miller & Johnson-Laird, 1976; Dowty, 1979).2 Location-Change representations decompose Motion events into State-Change event structures and Locative relations that characterize their beginning or end states, rendering, e.g., the meaning of go under the table as something like "come to be/ end up under the table" or the meaning of leave the house as "cease to be inside the house" or "end up outside the house," etc.